-It’s often claimed that there is no research on progesterone, but new studies from France and America show real benefit for women for reducing breast cancer and stroke risk and helping protect against dementia.
+It is often claimed that there is no research on progesterone, but studies from France and America show real benefit for women.

 Lessons from France